 A common after-effect of having Deep Vein Thrombosis (DVT) if treated with anticoagulation drugs, or blood thinners, is post-thrombotic syndrome, which is under-recognized, because the clot remains in the leg.
 Anticoagulants don not actively dissolve the blood clot, contrary to popular belief.
 They just prevent new clots from forming.
 Even though the body will eventually dissolve a clot, the vein often becomes damaged in the meantime.
 A large number of these patients develop damage that is irreversible in the leg veins and the valves, thus resulting in the abnormal pooling of blood in the leg, fatigue, swelling, chronic leg pain, and in extreme cases, horrible skin ulcers.
 This is usually considered a long-term outcome but it actually occurs in as many as 60-70 percent of people and develops within two months developing Deep Vein Thrombosis (DVT).
 Through increasing information that blood clot removal via a procedure called interventional catheter-directed thrombolysis in selected cases of Deep Vein Thrombosis can stop the debilitating sequel of post-thrombotic syndrome and can improve the quality of life for the patient(s).

 If left untreated, DVT, or deep vein thrombosis, can break off and get into the circulation, getting stuck in the lung, where stops the oxygen supply, and causes heart failure, which is known as a pulmonary embolism.
 Pulmonary embolisms can be fatal.
 If caught early, patients with Deep Vein Thrombosis (DVT) can reduce their probability of developing a life-ending pulmonary embolism to less than one percent.
-Heparin and Coumadin, both blood thinners, are effective in stopping further clotting and can stop a pulmonary embolism from developing.
+Both blood thinners are effective in stopping further clotting and can stop a pulmonary embolism from developing.

 The manifestations are oftentimes nonspecific and can mirror numerous other cardiopulmonary occasions.